-Some recipes have stories behind, while others don’t.
-This recipe is sitting in my pile of “recipes to make one day” for some time now.
+Some recipes have stories behind them, while others don’t.
+This recipe has been sitting on my pile of “recipes to make one day” for some time now.

-When I was telling my daughter that I was putting this recipe on the blog she told me that when she turned 30, one of our family friends in Romania made it for her and she liked it very much.
+When I told my daughter that I was putting this recipe on the blog, she said that when she turned 30, one of our family friends in Romania made it for her, and she liked it very much.

 If you’re planning to make this recipe, know that it has my daughter’s seal of approval. 🙂

-What I liked about this recipe is the simplicity of it.
+What I liked about this recipe was its simplicity.

 Carrot cakes are made with all kinds of ingredients that add sweetness and moisture to the cake.
 However, from all the versions I have tried so far, this one with pineapple is my favorite.

 Of course, you can be fancy and play with the shape of this cake, but if you want to keep it simple, a 9×13 baking pan is perfect for the recipe.

-Do you need a dessert for a potluck, or party where you need to bring something?
-This cake can be transported and served directly from the baking tray.
+Do you need a dessert for a potluck or a party where you need to bring something?
+This cake can be transported and served directly from the baking tray(affiliate link).

 What is carrot cake?

-The first documents about versions of this cake are from the Medieval times.
+The first documents about versions of this cake are from Medieval times.

-What is the texture of this Carrot Cake with Pineapple and Cream Cheese Frosting?
+What is the texture of this Pineapple Carrot Cake with Cream Cheese Frosting?

-Usually carrot cake can be very dense but, in this recipe, due to the addition of crushed pineapple the cake has a lighter texture.
+Usually, carrot cake can be very dense, but in this recipe, the cake has a lighter texture due to the addition of crushed pineapple.

-It will definitely have a cake-like consistency, it will be moist, and sort of fluffy and have speckles of carrots swirled throughout.
+It will be moist and have speckles of carrots swirled throughout.

-What ingredients should I use for this Carrot Cake with Pineapple and Cream Cheese Frosting?
+What ingredients should I use for this Carrot Cake?

-First of all, like in any recipe, the quality of the ingredients you are about to use are very important.
+First of all, like in any recipe, the quality of the ingredients you are about to use is essential.

 As I said before, you cannot make good food using bad ingredients.

 I also would recommend you buy a few organic carrots.
-My experience has been that organic carrots are a little sweeter than the rest.
+My experience has been that organic carrots are sweeter than the rest.

-Spices – My recipe asks for cinnamon because it is a cake is more appropriate for the spring months when most of us are tired of the fall and winter seasoning we have been using in our baked goods and cooked dishes.
+My recipe asks for cinnamon because this cake is more appropriate for the spring months when most of us are tired of the fall and winter seasoning we have been using in our baked goods and cooked dishes.

 Can I use other spices?

-But if you make it for a birthday, Easter or Mother’s Day, I’d recommend keeping it lighter with just the cinnamon.
+But if you make it for a birthday, Easter, or Mother’s Day, I’d recommend keeping it light with just the cinnamon.